antonlindstrom/puppet-munin/README.md

       pollers         => [ '^127\.0\.0\.1$' ],
     }

 note: `munin::config` is included with defaults when running `include munin`.
-You'll have to include `munin::package` and `munin::service` instead of just `munin` when editing config.
+Default values will be used.

 ## Testing